j-guckel/automatic-dimer-analysis/MANUAL.md

 ## Citation

-Please cite our software at *Link to paper*, if you are using it in any publication.
+Please cite our software at https://onlinelibrary.wiley.com/doi/10.1111/jmi.13371, if you are using it in any publication.